intergalacticmule/sales-data-solution/README.md

 # <div align="center">Sales Data Warehousing & Analysis</div>

+This project is developed as the final assignment of [DataTalksClub's Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) for cohort 2025.

+The project requirements can be viewed [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/projects).

 ## Problem Definition

 As a data engineerig/analytics contractor, we have been approached by a new retailer store company that lack a solution for storing and analyzing their sales data for 2023.
 They want us to help them build an end-to-end solution around their data set, and to assist in analyzing and optimizing their data.